nanjala116/unsupervised-island/README.md

 ## 📖 Storyline

-You have until **Wednesday, September 10th** to figure out which berries are edible, which species are safe, and how to estimate berry size without a computer.
+You have **2 weeks** to figure out which berries are edible, which species are safe, and how to estimate berry size without a computer.
 The island is rich with data—but it’s raw, unlabeled, and dangerous.

 Your only tools:
 - Seven datasets from a lost botanical expedition